arkency/posts/posts/2023-03-01-tracking-down-not-resolving-constants-with-parser.md

 **It means there were already 45 possible sources of run-time errors in the codebase which were not detectable by tests!** 🤯

 Fortunately, some of them were located in the code that was not used anymore, so we could just safely remove those methods.

+## Bonus
+We published the script within the context of example app on GitHub.
+Check it out at: [https://github.com/arkency/constants-resolver](https://github.com/arkency/constants-resolver).
+Copy and run `collector.rb` against your codebase and see if your app is free of not resolving constants.